MicrosoftDocs/VBA-Docs/api/Access.WebBrowserControl.ScrollLeft.md

 This property value equals the current horizontal offset of the content within the scrollable range.
 Although you can set this property to any value, if you assign a value less than 0, the property is set to 0.
 If you assign a value greater than the maximum value, the property is set to the maximum value.

-This property is always 0 for objects that do not have scroll bars.
+This property is always 0 for objects that don't have scroll bars.
 For these objects, setting the property has no effect.